Protection of Wild Mammals (Scotland) Act 2002: 2016 review

 In December 2015, the Scottish Government announced that a review would be held that would look at legislation dealing with hunting with dogs, with the review to be led by Lord Bonomy.
 In November 2016 a report was published with various recommendations, including making amendments to the law.

+Replacement

+The 2002 Act was repealed and replaced by the Hunting with Dogs (Scotland) Act 2023.